What to expect from this workshop

 Alternatively,

-$$I^2= \left( \frac{Variance_{bet}}{Variance_{total}} \right) \times 100\% = \left( \frac{\tau^2}{\tau^2+V_Y} \right) \times 100\% $$ In words, I2 is the ratio of excess dispersion to total dispersion.
-I2 is a descriptive statistic and not an estimate of any underlying quantity.
+In words, I2 is the ratio of excess dispersion to total dispersion.
+I2 is a descriptive statistic and not an estimate of any underlying quantity; it answers the question: What proportion of the observed variability in effect sizes reflects the variance of the true scores?
 Borenstein, et. al. note that: “I2 reflects the extent of overlap of confidence intervals, which is dependent on the actual location or spread of the true effects.
-As such it is convenient to view I2 as a measure of inconsistency across the findings of the studies, and not as a measure of the real variation across the underlying true effects.” (page 118).
+As such it is convenient to view I2 as a measure of inconsistency across the findings of the studies, and not as a measure of the real variation across the underlying true effects.” (page 118 of the first edition).

 Let’s give some examples of interpreting I2.
 An I2 value near 0 means that most of the observed variance is random; it does not mean that the effects are clustered in a narrow range.
 For example, the observed effects could vary widely because the studies had a lot of sampling error.
-On the other hand, an I2 value near 100% indicates that most of the observed variability is real, not that the effects have a wide range.
+On the other hand, an I2 value near 100% indicates that most of the observed variability is real; it does not mean that the effects have a wide range.
 Instead, they could have a very narrow range and be estimated with great precision.
 The point here is to stress that I2 is a measure of proportion of variability, not a measure of the amount of true variability.

 There are several advantages to using I2.
 One is that the range is from 0 to 100%, which is independent of the scale of the effect sizes.
 It can be interpreted as a ratio, similar to indices used in regression and psychometrics.
 Finally, I2 is not directly influenced by the number of studies included in the meta-analysis.